request: sending or receiving a love letter.

 Her and her friend, Caitlind, meet at a coffee shop and talk for a few minutes.
-Before the smell of caffeine drifts her to relaxation, Lilian straightens up and scratches the hairspray from her roots.
+Before the smell of caffeine drifts her to relaxation, Lilian straightens up and scratches the hairspray from her scalp.
 "So," she starts.
 "I wonder what happened to that Edna Garvin chick."
 She laughs to cover up her real concern.

 Caitlind chuckles with her before her expression turns solemn.
 "She killed herself a few weeks ago."